AlainParadis/designschool/_topics/cook-book-photography.md

   -
 video:
 downloads:
-description: "This assignment will have students demonstrate their Photoshop skills to create photo compositions for their cook book."
+description: "This assignment will have students demonstrate their Photoshop skills to create photo compositions for their cook-book."
 details: |

 assignment: |